averi-u/CSE152A_ComputerVision/README.md

 # CSE152A: Computer Vision (UCSD)

-This repository contains projects from **CSE152A - Introduction to Computer Vision**.
+This repository contains projects from **CSE152A - Computer Vision** uploaded after graduation as public.
 Single Author: Zhizhen Averi Yu.
 Each assignment explores fundamental topics in computer vision, from image formation to 3D reconstruction, implemented in **Python** and **Jupyter Notebooks**.

 ---